unclearness/FLAME_retopology/README.md

 - Step 1: Compute correspondences

-- Step 2: Retopology your meshes with different shapes and expressions into FLAME
+- Step 2: Retopology your meshes with different shapes and expressions into FLAME by optimizing FLAME parameters with PyTorch

 ## iPhone mesh sample